#BlackInkCrew: Fans DRAGGED ‘Miserable’ Tati For Revealing THIS Days Before Walt’s Wedding

 Tati asked the ladies if she should reveal that Walt slid into her DMs and they gently broke it to her that her confession was a bit too late!
 In their opinion, Tati would be ruining a good day for no-azz reason but she’s not sure about that…

 Tati stays firm on her stance.
-She thinks she’s doing everyone a favor is she tells Walt’s fiancee.
+She thinks she’s doing everyone a favor by telling Walt’s fiancee about his thirsty DM.
 This is the part that bothered Black Ink fans.

 Tati basically got dragged and called miserable by viewers.
 Hit the flip to see why everyone thinks she has ill intentions with her little information on Walt.